 Country`s borders status

-Borders of India are temporarily closed for international commercial flights until 30 November 2020.
+Borders of India are temporarily closed until 30 June 2021.

 These passengers are allowed to enter: